-Freud splits the kinds of familiar phenomena necessary to a feeling of the uncanny into ancient beliefs that have been surmounted, such as the belief in the supernatural, and repressed modes of thought that remain unsurmounted but buried in the unconscious.
+Freud splits the kinds of familiar phenomena necessary to a feeling of the uncanny into ancient beliefs that have been surmounted, such as the belief in the supernatural, and repressed modes of thought that remain unsurmounted and buried in the unconscious.
 Part of the terror of the uncanny is in the return of these repressed or surmounted phenomena.

 Freud’s theory can be interestingly explored in relation to the role of culturally repressed misogyny and sexism in Angela Carter’s short story ‘The Bloody Chamber’.
-One of the central themes in Carter’s story is the role of women in society, and Carter’s representation of that role draws on the uncanny in its chilling portrayal of arguably outdated modes of thought.
+One of the central themes in Carter’s story is the role of women in society.
+Carter’s representation of that role draws on the uncanny in its chilling portrayal of arguably outdated modes of thought.
 Seen through the lens of Freud’s uncanny, sexism itself becomes a tool of terror.

 The idea of the woman as the property of her husband is a familiar one.
 It is widely accepted as part of the history of Western culture, and as something we have moved away from over recent decades.
-It can however be argued that this way of thinking about women has been repressed rather than overcome, and that is very much what Carter’s story suggests.
+It can, however, be argued that this way of thinking about women has been repressed rather than overcome, and that is very much what Carter’s story suggests.
 The Marquis’ self-proclaimed status as a ‘connoisseur’ of women, foregrounds his outdated objectification of the female, which is rendered even more sinister through his ardour for collecting; his ‘gallery of beautiful women.’
-This supposedly extinct attitude towards women is the driving force behind the narrative, and also the means through which Carter’s story produces the effects of the uncanny on its readers: the Marquis is a danger because he represents these culturally repressed views.
+This supposedly extinct attitude towards women is the driving force behind the narrative, and also the means through which Carter’s story produces the effects of the uncanny on its readers.
+The Marquis is a danger because he represents these culturally repressed views.

 The Marquis’ is presented as a figure directly connected to the past.
 His unmarked face follows on from his ancestors’ ‘lined up with their dark eyes and pale faces,’ and his intentions and methods of harm are likewise related to a more barbaric time.
 It is this embeddedness in the cultural past that suggests most strongly a sense of the uncanny.
-A sense borne from a confrontation with beliefs and desires from the infancy of western civilisation, which ‘these more democratic times’ (Carter) had supposedly repressed.
+A sense borne from a confrontation with beliefs and desires from the infancy of western civilisation, which ‘these more democratic times’ (Carter) have supposedly repressed.

 The occupation of the present by the past is what produces the effect of the uncanny in Carter’s story.
 This occupation is centred on repressed notions about the role of women in society, which view them as passive objects to be controlled.
 The scope of Freud’s notion of the uncanny therefore goes beyond his original ideas based on the individual, to encompass cultural issues, such as those explored in Carter’s story.

-Carter, Angela (1995) ‘The Bloody Chamber’ in The Bloody Chamber, London, Vintage, pp7-41
+Carter, Angela (1995) ‘The Bloody Chamber’ in The Bloody Chamber, London, Vintage, pp.7-41

-Freud, Sigmund (2001) ‘The Uncanny’ in V.B Leitch et al The Norton Anthology of Theory and Criticism New York, Norton, pp929-952
+Freud, Sigmund (2001) ‘The Uncanny’ in V.B Leitch et al The Norton Anthology of Theory and Criticism New York, Norton, pp.929-952